 E-commerce integrations with action capability.
 Shopify, WooCommerce, Stripe with full read/write access.
 See the order AND process the refund.
 The trade-off is less flexibility for custom channel development.

 Teams valuing channel flexibility and customization may prefer Chatwoot.
-Teams needing e-commerce action execution prefer Hay.
+Teams needing e-commerce action execution prefer Hay.chat.

 Chatwoot